-2.1 Overview Collaboration between the City of Seminole, WRC and WiSE researchers, and engineering/management consultants continued.
-Most construction activities have been completed, and startup of the RO system occurred in early October.
-Final details of wind turbine and well pump adjustments are being worked out.

-- 2.2 Site Construction West Texas Consultants (WTC) reported Tejas Partners' construction work as completed previously.
+- 2.1 Overview Collaboration between the City of Seminole, WRC and WiSE researchers, and engineering/management consultants continued.
+All major construction activities have been completed, and startup of the RO system occurred in early October.
+All electrical connections for the wind turbine are complete, and Entegrity Wind's maintenance contractor is performing final maintenance for impending startup.
+The variable frequency drive for the well and sand separator were installed, and the well is now ready for continuous operation. - 2.2 Site Construction West Texas Consultants (WTC) reported Tejas Partners' construction work as completed previously.
 The building that houses the RO system has lights and grid-based electricity.
-On-site plumbing and the lift station for the water leaving the building are complete, and grid-based power is also available for the well. - 2.3 Wind Turbine and Site Preparation The installation of the tower, nacelle, and blades was completed on March 13.
-The final electrical connections at the wind turbine and the meter boxes with Xcel Energy were installed in December.
-The wind turbine should be commissioned, including the first operation, emergency brake test, and other startup testing in January. - 2.4 RO System The RO system was moved to the RO building in May.
-Startup of the RO system with Keith Summerford of Crane Environmental and PSC took place on October 2 through 5.
+On-site plumbing and the lift station for the water leaving the building are complete, and grid-based power is also available for the well. - 2.3 Wind Turbine and Site Preparation The installation of the tower, nacelle, and blades was completed on March 13, 2012, and ancillary electrical connections were made over the next several months.
+Entegrity Wind's installation contractors performed some final maintenance on the wind turbine during late February, and start-up of the turbine was set for early March. - 2.4 RO System The RO system was moved to the RO building in May 2012.
+Startup of the RO system with Keith Summerford of Crane Environmental and PSC took place on October 2 through 5, 2012.
 The RO system currently operates with grid-based power.
 City of Seminole staff members are currently operating the well and RO system for about 30 minutes to one hour three to five times per week to keep the membranes moist.
-Figure 1 below demonstrates the variations in depth to water and total dissolved solids (TDS) concentration recorded by the downhole Aqua Troll from November 3 to December 15.
+Figure 1 below demonstrates the variations in depth to water and total dissolved solids (TDS) concentration recorded by the downhole Aqua Troll from February 8 to 28.
 It is interesting to see that the TDS at the pump varied from about 2000 mg/L when the pump has been off for a day or so to over 10,000 mg/L not long after the well pump is turned on.
 This behavior demonstrates mixing of water from at least two producing zones within the well.
 It is most likely that the deepest water producing zone has the highest TDS concentration, and this water appears to move upward in the well after the water level has been taken downward when the pump is operating.
+Summerford plans to return to Seminole in late March for the final site inspection before long-term continuous operation.
+Summerford requested a new analysis of a raw water sample for pH, hardness, iron, and TDS to double-check the anti-scalant choice, and that sample will be collected in early March and analyzed at the TTUWRC Environmental Science Laboratory.
+If the analyses confirm that the anti-scalant solution is still appropriate, we could begin continuous operation of the RO system prior to Summerford's visit.

 Figure 1.
-Depth to water and total dissolved solids variations from November 3 to December 15
+Depth to water and total dissolved solids variations from February 8 to 28, 2013